Department: Campus Planning & Facilities Management

 • Provide superior customer service.

-• Be receptive to feedback, improvement, willing to learn and embracing continuous change.
+• Be receptive to feedback, willing to learn and embracing continuous improvement.

 All offers of employment are contingent upon successful completion of a background inquiry.